 - Spray bar added.

-- Keeping the filter is a child’s play.
+- Maintenance of the filter is a child’s play.

 - A diverse alternative of media.

-- No filter media was added to the package.
+- No filter media is added to the package.

 - Only for fish, not for turtles.